Powered by Flyland Powered by Flyland

 Medical detox

-Medical detox requires the most medical care for a patient.
-Patients are at the highest risk for complications associated with his/her drug or alcohol abuse during this time.
-Due to the increased risk, patients are most closely monitored while undergoing medical detox.
-Medical detox is the process of safely managing physical symptoms of withdrawal after a patient discontinues using drugs and/or alcohol.
-For a substance abuse treatment center to be licensed and certified to perform medical detoxification, the first step of the rehabilitation process, the center must have a licensed and practicing physician on staff.
+For a substance abuse treatment center to be licensed and certified to perform medical detoxification-the first step of the rehabilitation process-the center must have a licensed and practicing physician on staff.
 Our medical director oversees all day-to-day operations at Daylight Recovery Center.
-Under the guidance of our medical director, our team of licensed medical professionals follows each custom treatment plan created for each patient’s specific needs.
+Under the guidance of our medical director, our team of licensed medical professionals follows a custom treatment plan tailored to each patient’s specific needs.

 What are the symptoms and the duration of the withdrawal?